 "When we started in 1996 we had no idea that ECF would reach into every part of Essex and grow into the significant organisation that it is today.
-We owe a great debt to the many people who have supported ECF over the years, their commitment and passion for our work and all it has achieved has been extraordinary and Essex is stronger for it."Ian Marks CBE DL, ECF President
+We owe a great debt to the many people who have supported ECF over the years, their commitment and passion for our work and all it has achieved has been extraordinary and Essex is stronger for it."Ian Marks CBE DL, ECF Founder

 After researching the community support in Essex for such a venture and after commissioning a feasibility study, which both proved positive, the wheels were set in motion.
 Essex Community Foundation was launched in April 1996.
 Ian became Chairman and Laura Warren was appointed Chief Executive (retired May 2011).

-Essex has a population of over 1.4 million.
+Essex has a population of over 1.7 million.
 It is a diverse county encompassing Britain’s longest coastline and oldest recorded town, a newly-designated city, picturesque villages, acres of rural land and bustling urban areas.
-The county’s economy is also breath taking in its variety, ranging from the country’s most deprived community, in West Clacton to areas of affluence.
+The county’s economy is also breath taking in its variety, ranging from the country’s most deprived community, in West Clacton, to areas of affluence.
 There are 12 Districts under the jurisdiction of Essex County Council and two unitary authorities, Southend and Thurrock.